 Through international cooperation, IOC assists its Member States to collectively achieve the IOC’S high-level objectives with particular attention to ensuring that all Member States have the capacity to meet them.

 Capacity building (CD) is essential to the IOC’s mission as it enables Member States to participate in and benefit from ocean research and services vital to sustainable development and human welfare.
-Capacity development is the primary catalyst through which the IOC will achieve its four High Level Objectives in the 2014 – 2021 IOC Medium-Term Strategy.
+Capacity development is the primary catalyst through which the IOC can achieve the objectives set out in their strategy.

 For the last 55 years, Member States have benefited from the IOC’s capacity development, from the first International Indian Ocean Expedition to the revitalisation of African marine science coordination and establishment of the global tsunami warning network, including the monitoring/forecasting networks that save lives.
 Partnerships between the IOC, Member States, UN agencies, donors, and scientists have been critical and during this period, the transformation of ocean science capabilities, accelerating threats to ocean health and ecosystem services, and the growing challenge of sustainable development need the IOC and Member States to accelerate the pace of capacity development.